Leveraging VLM-Based Pipelines to Annotate 3D Objects: Type Annotation

 We introduce a method for aggregating VLM outputs across multiple queries that relies on the log-likelihoods or scores of the sampled outputs.
+Say we run $I$ queries (spanning different views/prompts) to get $J$ responses per query, denoted $\{r_{i,j}\}$.
+This forms our support for the aggregate output distribution, i.e., we have $IJ$ possibilities for the final response.

+An expensive approach to estimate the compatibility between all responses and queries would use the VLM likelihood $p(r | x, q, \theta)$ to score $\{r_{i,j}\}$ with respect to each image $x$ and question/prompt $q$.
+This would give us a dense response-score matrix, sized $IJ \times I$.
+We could then marginalize across the $I$ columns to compute global log-likelihoods for all $IJ$ responses.
+Obtaining the dense matrix, however, would require not only $\mathcal{O}(IJ)$ forward passes through the VLM sampler (to obtain the $IJ$ candidates), but also a subsequent scoring cost of $\mathcal{O}(I^2J)$.
+The quadratic factor $I^2$ would make it harder to run more queries (multiple views/prompts) to ensure the final output is reliable.

-When VLM queries are correlated (e.g. views of the same object or paraphrased questions), we can expect recurring responses across queries.
-Say we run I queries to get J (response, score) pairs per query, for a total of IJ pairs $\{(r_{i,j}, s_{i,j})\}$.
+\textbf{ScoreAgg:} We posit that when VLM queries are correlated (e.g., views of the same object or paraphrased questions), we'll get recurring responses across queries.
+We also exploit the fact that we can obtain one score per candidate response for free.
+Paying only the initial $\mathcal{O}(IJ)$ VLM sampling cost, we obtain a sparse response-score matrix containing $IJ$ response-score pairs $\{(r_{i,j}, s_{i, j})\}$.
 Let $f$ be a map to postprocess strings and reduce them to a canonical form.
-The following aggregation helps identify responses $r$ which occur frequently while accounting for the model's confidence in each occurrence. $\forall r \in \{r_{i,j}\}$:

-Equation \ref{eq1} deduplicates and re-scores responses for a given VLM query $i$.
+The following aggregation helps identify responses $r$ that occur frequently while accounting for the model's confidence in each occurrence. $\forall r \in \{r_{i,j}\}$: Eq \ref{eq1} deduplicates and re-scores responses for a given query $i$.
 The string processor $f$ determines when $r_{i,j}$ is treated equivalent to $r$, and can be customized per VLM.
 This is useful when responses are identical up to punctuation, case, or uninformative tokens.
 Since these are undesirable duplicates, we want to avoid accumulating their scores, so we take the supremum instead.
-Note that $s_i(r)$ can be $-\infty$ if no $r$ equivalent occurs in the J responses for query $i$.

-Equation \ref{eq2} then aggregates scores across occurrences of $r$ in distinct queries.
-These are desirable duplicates (over distinct images or prompts) which merit reinforcing.
-Finally, Equation \ref{eq3} computes an aggregate probability distribution over responses by taking a softmax over the aggregate scores.
+Note that $s_i(r)$ can be $-\infty$ if no $r$ equivalent occurs in the $J$ responses for query $i$.
+Eq \ref{eq2} then aggregates scores across occurrences of $r$ in distinct queries.
+These are desirable duplicates (over distinct images or prompts) that merit reinforcing.
+Finally, Eq \ref{eq3} computes an aggregate probability distribution over responses by taking a softmax over the aggregate scores.
+See Fig \ref{fig:headline}-B2 for a visual overview of the algorithm.